-- ► The design of driveways and access points, except for dwelling houses, is to be such that vehicle entry and exit from a site, onto a public road, is made by driving in a forward direction, unless otherwise required by Council. - ► All driveways, except for dwelling houses, are signposted indicating 'IN/ENTRANCE', 'OUT/EXIT' and 'KEEP LEFT' as appropriate. - Driveways are situated so that any vehicle turning from, or into, the street can be readily seen by the driver of an approaching motor vehicle or pedestrian. - Access driveway locations comply with Figure 3.1 in Section 3.2.3 of AS/NZS 2890.1. - Driveway splays shall be provided in accordance with Figure 3.3 in Section 3.2.4 of AS/NZS 2890.1.
-Exceptions to this may be accepted in the following circumstances: - for dwelling house, dual occupancies and attached dwellings in residential zones in low pedestrian activity locations14 a fence to a maximum height of 0.9m is permitted in the splay area. - where an object in the adjoining property creates an obstruction to visibility within the splay area.
+- ► The design of driveways and access points, except for dwelling houses, is to be such that vehicle entry and exit from a site, onto a public road, is made by driving in a forward direction, unless otherwise required by Council. - All driveways, except for dwelling houses, are signposted indicating 'IN/ENTRANCE', 'OUT/EXIT' and 'KEEP LEFT' as appropriate. - Driveways are situated so that any vehicle turning from, or into, the street can be readily seen by the driver of an approaching motor vehicle or pedestrian. - Access driveway locations comply with Figure 3.1 in Section 3.32.3 of AS2890 AS/NZS 2890.1. - Where a vehicular entrance is proposed in conjunction with a fence of height greater than 1.2m, a 45° splay or its equivalent is to be provided either side (as applicable) of the entrance to ensure driver and pedestrian vision.
+The splay is to have minimum dimensions of 2m x 2m. - Driveway splays shall be provided in accordance with Figure 3.3 in Section 3.2.4 of AS/NZS 2890.1.
+Exceptions to this may be accepted in the following circumstances: - for dwelling house, dual occupancies and attached dwellings in residential zones in low pedestrian activity locations a fence to a maximum height of 0.9m is permitted in the splay area. - where an object in the adjoining property creates an obstruction to visibility within the splay area.